udexon/Phoshell/PhosIDE_Part_III.md

 This is a critical step towards implementing an Augmented Reality Conferencing app, Phoom, a significant breakthrough from the current mainstream video conferencing apps such as Zoom and Jitsi Meet.

-In addition, we introduce Phoscript, a highly flexible script derived from the Forth programming language, which we believe can greatly simplify the complex `three.js` JavaScript syntax, and help the average programmers in mastering various tricks required involving these various support tools:
+In addition, we introduce Phoscript, a highly flexible script derived from the Forth programming language, which we believe can greatly simplify the complex `three.js` JavaScript syntax, and help mortal programmers in mastering various tricks required involving various support tools:
 - TFJS BodyPix (TypeScript)
 - `three.js` WebGL (JavaScript)
 - Jitsi Meet (React Redux)